nusenu/ansible-relayor/README.md

 * `tor_ContactInfo`
     Sets the relay's ContactInfo field.

-* `tor_nicknameprefix`
+* `tor_nickname
-  - up to 15 chars long, must contain only the characters [a-zA-Z0-9]
+  - up to 19 chars long, must contain only the characters [a-zA-Z0-9]
-  - Will be the first part of your relay's nickname (concatenated with first four chars of the Tor fingerprint)
+  - all tor instances on a host will get the same nickname

 * `tor_ExitRelay` boolean
   - You will want to set this to True if you want to run exit relays.